steveblue/ngus/README.md

 ###Develop ngus

 To watch for changes to typescript and compile on every save, run `tsc --watch` in the project directory.
+NOTE: You may get lots of errors when running this command since there are currently no type definitions for Famo.us Engine, see below.
+The watch should still work even with these errors.

 * Commit changes to a branch, i.e. `feature/gl-textures` or `bug/broken-textures`.